alvis/presetter/packages/preset-web/README.md

 ## Project Structure

-After installation, your project file structure should resemble the following or with more configuration files if you also installed other presets such as [`presetter-preset-esm`](https://github.com/alvis/presetter/blob/master/packages/preset-esm).
+After installation, your project file structure should resemble the following, or include more configuration files if you also installed other presets.

-**NOTE** You will notice there's no additional configuration file on your root folder like other presets such as [`presetter-preset-esm`](https://github.com/alvis/presetter/blob/master/packages/preset-esm).
+**NOTE** You will notice there's no additional configuration file on your root folder like other presets such as [`presetter-preset-essentials`](https://github.com/alvis/presetter/blob/master/packages/preset-essentials).
 It's because `presetter-preset-web` is a bundle only preset, meaning it only helps you to install the development packages specified in this preset only.

 ```
 (root)
  ├─ .git
- ├─ .presetterrc.json
+ ├─ presetter.config.ts
  ├─ node_modules
  └─ package.json
 ```